Features#

 LaminDB#

-• Unify access to data & metadata across storage (arrays, files) & SQL database backends:
+Access data & metadata across storage (files, arrays) & database (SQL) backends.

-• Track data flow across notebooks, pipelines & UI: track(), Transform & Run
+Track data lineage across notebooks, pipelines & UI: track(), Transform & Run.

-• Manage registries for experimental metadata & ontologies in a simple database:
+Manage registries for experimental metadata & in-house ontologies, import public ontologies.

 • Zero lock-in: LaminDB runs on generic backends server-side and is not a client for “Lamin Cloud”